Republic of the Congo (Léopoldville): Secessionist movements

 Shortly after independence, the provinces of Katanga (with Moise Tshombe) and South Kasai engaged in secessionist struggles against the new leadership.

 Subsequent events led to a crisis between President Kasa-Vubu and Prime Minister Lumumba.
 On 5 September 1960, Kasavubu dismissed Lumumba from office.
 Lumumba declared Kasa-Vubu's action "unconstitutional" and a crisis between the two leaders developed.

 Lumumba had previously appointed Joseph Mobutu chief of staff of the new Congolese army, the Armee Nationale Congolaise (ANC).
 Taking advantage of the leadership crisis between Kasa-Vubu and Lumumba, Mobutu garnered enough support within the army to inspire mutinous action.
 With financial support from the United States and Belgium, Mobutu made payments to his soldiers to generate their loyalty.
 The aversion of Western powers towards communism and leftist ideology, in general, influenced their decision to finance Mobutu's quest to maintain "order" in the new state by neutralizing Kasa-Vubu and Lumumba in a coup by proxy.

 On 17 January 1961, Katangan forces, supported by the Belgian government, which desired to retain mining rights for copper and diamonds in Katanga and South Kasai, executed Patrice Lumumba and several of his aides at a pig farm near Élisabethville.

+On at least three occasions over the next two years, Katangan forces under the command of foreign mercenaries clashed with the ONUC, but in February 1963 Katanga was reintegrated into the national territory.

 From 1960 to 1964 the peacekeeping effort was the largest, most complex, and most costly operation ever carried out by the United Nations.
+Up to 20,000 troops were involved by the ONUC, the military components of which were completely withdrawn by 30 June 1964.

 Coup d'état

 Following five years of extreme instability and civil unrest, Joseph-Désiré Mobutu, then Lieutenant General, overthrew Kasa-Vubu in a 1965 CIA-backed coup.
 He had the support of the US for his staunch opposition to communism, which would presumably make him a roadblock to communist activities in Africa.

 Mobutu declared himself president for five years, saying that he needed that long to undo the damage that the politicians had done in the country's first five years of independence.
 However, within two years, he had set up the Popular Movement of the Revolution as the country's only legal party.
 In 1970, he appeared alone on the ballot in the country's first direct presidential election.
 Two weeks later, a single list of PMR candidates was elected to the legislature.
-For all intents and purposes, the Democratic Republic of the Congo had effectively come to an end, but it would be another year before Mobutu officially changed the country's name to Zaire.
+For all intents and purposes, the Democratic Republic of the Congo had come to an end, but it was another year before Mobutu officially changed the country's name to Zaire.